 This will limit access to that particular page (i.e. mypage-pw.html) and any of its children.

-Set up your page as desired, then adjust that page's settings in Page Properties as described in the next section.
+Set up your page as desired, then adjust that page's settings in Properties as described in the next section.

 As soon as a page's name ends in "-pw", users are required to login.
 The additional Page Properties settings simply define the access limits more narrowly.